Writing a transfer report

-This interactive online MSD Skills training course complements 'Transfer of status' and is most suitable for first-year DPhil students in their second or third term who are preparing to write their transfer report.
+This self-enrol course on Canvas - using this link - complements 'Transfer of status' and is most suitable for first-year DPhil students in their second or third term who are preparing to write their transfer report.
 First term DPhil students may find many of the exercises are not yet helpful.
-Part 1 has to be completed in Canvas before booking links for the optional live sessions are made available.

 Please allow around 3 hours to watch the videos and at least another 3 hours to complete the exercises.
 Depending on how far along you are in your DPhil journey, you may wish to dedicate much more time than this, to use the prompts and exercises to fully develop your report.

 Module 1: How to write the transfer report

 - Deciding a structure and outline that supports your message

 - Communicating with your supervisor about how and when to request feedback

 - Strategies for writing and overcoming pain points

 Module 2: What to write in the transfer report